Coping with Traumatic Stress Reactions

 Distract yourself with positive activities

-Pleasant recreational or work activities help distract a person from his or her memories and reactions.
+Pleasant recreational or work activities help distract a person from their memories and reactions.
 For example, art has been a way for many trauma survivors to express their feelings in a positive, creative way.
 Pleasant activities can improve your mood, limit the harm caused by PTSD, and help you rebuild your life.

 Talking to your doctor or a counselor about trauma and PTSD

 Part of taking care of yourself means using the helping resources around you.
 If efforts at coping don't seem to work, you may become fearful or depressed.
 If your PTSD symptoms don't begin to go away or get worse over time, it is important to reach out and call a counselor who can help turn things around.
 Your family doctor can also refer you to a specialist who can treat PTSD.
 Talk to your doctor about your trauma and your PTSD symptoms.
-That way, he or she can take care of your health better.
+That way they can take care of your health better.

 Many with PTSD have found treatment with medicines to be helpful for some symptoms.
 By taking medicines, some survivors of trauma are able to improve their sleep, anxiety, irritability, and anger.
-It can also reduce urges to drink or use drugs.
+Some medicines can also reduce urges to drink or use drugs.

 Coping with the Symptoms of PTSD